TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Introduction

 \smartparagraph{The opportunity: early termination.} This problem can be framed as an \emph{optimal stopping} problem.
 At each point in the test, the decision maker must weigh the potential accuracy gain from continuing the test against the savings from stopping early.
 The challenge is to design stopping policies that balance these competing objectives while remaining robust across heterogeneous and evolving access networks.

 \smartparagraph{Existing approaches.} Several heuristic approaches to test termination have been proposed for this problem.
 Static thresholds---e.g., M-Lab's fixed 250~MB cap~\cite{mlabspeedtest} or Cloudflare's capped tests~\cite{cloudflarespeedtest}---offer simplicity but ignore link heterogeneity.
-Transport-signal rules, such as BBR's pipe-full indicator~\cite{bbr}, exploit congestion-control signals but falter in high-speed scenarios where tests may complete before the signal appears.
+Transport-signal rules, such as BBR's pipe-full indicator~\cite{bbr}, have also been used to exploit congestion-control signals.
 Other ideas were not originally designed for external termination but could, in principle, be applied to it.
 For example, Netflix's Fast.com implements a throughput stability heuristic (TSH)~\cite{fastspeedtest}, and FastBTS introduced crucial interval sampling (CIS)~\cite{fastbts}; while these are embedded in complete methodologies, the underlying logic could also be repurposed as external stopping rules.
 Each of these methods defines a stopping condition and exposes a tunable parameter that governs the trade-off between accuracy and efficiency.

 \smartparagraph{Limitations of heuristics.} Despite their utility, all such approaches share key limitations.
-First, they rely on fragile assumptions: BBR fails in high-speed links where pipe-full may never appear, while TSH and CIS can be misled by transient bursts or wireless variability.
-Second, they draw only on narrow signal spaces (e.g., throughput time series or a single transport-layer indicator), discarding richer TCP-level features such as RTT, retransmissions, and congestion window dynamics that could provide more reliable evidence of convergence.
-Third, even when they terminate at the ``right'' time, their throughput estimation remains naïve, often based on simple averages that yield biased results.
-Finally, they apply thresholds uniformly across all tests, ignoring heterogeneity across access types.
+First, they rely on fragile assumptions.
+For instance, BBR fails in high-speed links where pipe-full may never appear.
+Second, they draw only on narrow signal spaces (e.g. throughput time series), discarding richer TCP-level features such as RTT and congestion window dynamics that could provide more reliable evidence of convergence.
+Third, even when they terminate at the ``right'' time, their throughput estimation remains naïve and utilizes simple averages that yields biased results.
 As a result, these approaches capture only a narrow slice of the achievable accuracy--savings frontier.

 \smartparagraph{Our approach: \textsc{TurboTest}.} This paper introduces \textsc{TurboTest}, a systematic framework for early termination of Internet speed tests.
 The key idea is to decompose the problem into two coordinated subproblems: (i) \emph{prediction}, where a regression model estimates the final throughput from partial measurements, and (ii) \emph{termination}, where a classifier decides when to stop based on prediction accuracy and cost trade-offs.
 This decomposition avoids conflating two separate but not independent tasks: termination decision are conditioned on prediction outcomes, accurate predictions rely on termination to trigger only once sufficient evidence has accumulated.
 This coupling enables more aggressive yet reliable termination compared to prior heuristics.